 The Special Supplemental Nutrition Program for Women, Infants, and Children, commonly known as the WIC program, serves to safeguard the health of low-income women, infants, and children younger than 5 who are at nutritional risk.
-As the third largest food and nutrition assistance program, WIC served about 8 million participants per month in fiscal year 2015, including over half of all infants born in the United States.
-Federal program costs for WIC were nearly $6.2 billion in fiscal year 2015.
+As the third largest food and nutrition assistance program, WIC served about 6.9 million participants per month in fiscal year 2018, including almost half of all infants born in the United States.
+Federal program costs for WIC totaled $5.3 billion in fiscal year 2018.

 Information about program eligibility requirements, benefits, and application process is available from USDA's Food and Nutrition Service, the agency that administers the WIC program.